dafoumiR24/Expression-Profiles-Validation/README.md

 km_plot (Exprs_table, time_event_data, genes_or_mirnas,xlabel, ylabel, outputFileFolder )
 ```

+__Description__

-__Description__:This function performs a univariate Kaplan-Meier survival analysis.
+This function performs a univariate Kaplan-Meier survival analysis.
 Specifically according to the expression level of each feature of interest it divides the samples into two groups (low, high) and it performs survival analysis between these groups.<br/>

 __Input arguments__